Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Results and Discussions

 As shown in TABLE II, \( J_{\text{Dy--Ru}} > J_{\text{Ru--Ru}} > J_{\text{Dy--Dy}} \).
 In BDRO, the long-range magnetic order is dominated by the Ru--O--Dy antiferromagnetic (AFM) interaction, which is absent in similar compounds~\cite{ref34}, likely due to the large spatial separation and weak superexchange pathways.
 The Ru$^{5+}$ ions strongly hybridize with Dy$^{3+}$ through oxygen, forming a robust $180^\circ$ superexchange path.
 In contrast, the Ru--Ru interaction proceeds via a super--superexchange pathway (Ru--O--Dy--O--Ru), which is comparatively weaker.
 Similarly, the Dy--Dy interaction follows the Dy--O--Ru--O--Dy super--superexchange pathway, which is extremely weak because the Dy 4$f$ orbitals are highly localized, resulting in minimal overlap with the O 2$p$ states.

-The anisotropy \(3 \times 3\) tensor contains only non-diagonal terms, specifically \(D_{zx}\) and \(D_{xz}\) (with \( \mathbf{k} = (0\,1\,0) \) and collinear Ising moments lying in the \(ac\)-plane).
+The anisotropy \(3 \times 3\) tensor contains only non-diagonal terms, specifically \(D_{zx}\) and \(D_{xz}\) (with \( \mathbf{k} = (0\,1\,0) \) and collinear Ising like moments lying in the \(ac\)-plane).
 Compared to the exchange interaction \(J\), the \(D\) terms are not strong enough to dominate the spin interactions.
 The anisotropy matrix contains nonzero off-diagonal elements (\(D_{xz} = D_{zx} = 0.10\)), which causes the Ising-like moments to preferentially align within the \(ac\)-plane.
 In this case, determining the exact moment direction is not possible: if the spins were constrained to the \(ab\) plane, the corresponding nonzero elements would be \(D_{xy} = D_{yx} = 0.10\); similarly, for moments lying in the \(bc\) plane, one would obtain \(D_{yz} = D_{zy} = 0.10\).
 Inclusion of the anisotropy term is therefore essential to reproduce the correct spin orientation and the observed magnon excitations.
+The exact reproducibility of INS spectra with this model, with an anisotropy tensor, further supports the Ising character of the spin system as predicted through neutron diffraction results.